 4. Less secure

 Even though the majority of internet browsers provide native JSON support, there are still some that don’t.
 When faced with such a situation, the eval() function is used.
 It parses JSON into JavaScript objects.
-But there is a possibility that using this function can make your application less secure.
+However, there is a possibility that using this function can make your application less secure.
 It also leaves you vulnerable to attacks.
 The problem arises especially when you are taking inputs from users.
 In these situations, if malicious scripts are entered, they can promptly wreak havoc.